Skip to content

 The 2 AM debugging session ended without a clean solution.
 The three agents still disagreed about that text classification.
 I shut them down, imposed my own judgment, and noted the failure for later analysis.

 The failure was political.
-My code was fine, my prompts were clear, my models were capable—but I’d built a polity with no mechanism for legitimate disagreement, no constitution to channel conflict into decision, no authority to cut through impasse.
+My code was fine, my prompts were clear, my models were capable.
+But I’d built a polity with no mechanism for legitimate disagreement, no constitution to channel conflict into decision, no authority structure to cut through impasse.

 The next morning, I started reading Hobbes again.
-He’d asked the right question: What do you do when there are multiple legitimate perspectives and someone needs to decide?
-That turned out to matter more than having the right answer.
+He’d asked the right question three centuries ago: what do you do when there are multiple legitimate perspectives and someone needs to decide?

 The question doesn’t change just because the perspectives belong to machines.